-For the academy, budget and forecasts were initially prepared based on the previous normal activity and did not reflect the most recent developments of Covid-19.
-In light of this and its continuation we have now prepared updated forecasts to reflect the changed circumstances, this is difficult given the current level of uncertainties in relation to what actions and restrictions will be necessary going forward and the possible impact of these on the academy's future income and expenditure and day to day operations.
-We continue to expend our budget and forecast to a period exceeding one year to properly reflect the on-going challenges arising from addressing the pandemic challenges.
-Taking account of clarity will continue to emerge as time progresses, but the continual update of the budget and forecast will allow our members and trustees to review our financial position as development occur and the impact on the trust becomes clearer.
+For the academy, budget and forecasts were prepared based on the continuation of Covid-19 situation and previous normal activity.
+In light of this and Living with Covid guidance, now clear we have now prepared updated forecasts to reflect the changed circumstances.
+It has become clear that the impact of Covid-19 has had a significant impact on the academy's future income and expenditure and day to day operations.
+We continue to expend our budget and forecast to a period exceeding one year to properly reflect the on-going challenges arising from the legacy of the pandemic challenges.
+Taking account of clarity will continue to emerge as time progresses, but the continual update of the budget and forecast will allow our members and trustees to review our financial position as development occur and the impacts on the trust becomes clearer.